WRC Schedule

 But despite occasional alterations to the WRC schedule, the season has traditionally started in January and concluded in late November.

-Main Events on WRC Schedule
+Main Events on the WRC Schedule

-These include the Rally Italy, Swedish Rally, Rally Finland, Tour de Corse (or French Rally), Wales Rally, and the Safari Rally.
+Overall, these include the Rally Italy, Swedish Rally, Rally Finland, Tour de Corse (or French Rally), Wales Rally, and the Safari Rally.

 After Covid-19 Details